isaacsmead/flashcloud/README.txt

 SHORTCOMINGS
-I spend a lot of time spinning my wheels figuring out how all the moving parts worked and didn't get as much functionality done as planned.
-One major thing I wanted to do was display full screen images and gesture actions like tinder.
+I spent a lot of time spinning my wheels figuring out how all the moving parts worked and didn't get as much functionality done as planned.
+One major thing I wanted to do was display full screen images and have gesture actions like tinder.
 Swipe left to delete, right to send to cloud.

-Looking bigger picture the real-world issue with my app is that no normal user would want to modify the config file for the flashair.
+The real-world issue with my app is that no normal user would want to modify the config file for the flashair.
 The app could take care of all these things, but to make it really smooth it would require writing some lua scripts for the flashair itself.
 It's something I'll probably do in the future because it would be great to walk into the house with a camera full of pictures and have everything push to my cloud by just turning on the camera.